 You can apply Lifelong Learning strategies to your training program by fostering a multigenerational learning experience.
 We found that generational attitudes toward work have fewer differences than people commonly believe, but you can account for the differences that do exist through a democratized learning model.
 Focusing on employee career growth, sharing institutional knowledge, and promoting digital literacy will even the playing field for learners of all ages.

-Many of these learning theories overlap when it comes to a certain approach to learning—that of Collaborative Learning.
+Many of these learning theories overlap when it comes time to craft a new approach to learning—Collaborative Learning.
 Collaborative Learning employs a bottom-up approach, where team members create and answer requests for knowledge.
-Rooted in the importance of peer interaction, Collaborative Learning Theory incorporates some of the most effective aspects of popular learning theories, including:
+Because it is rooted in the importance of peer interaction, Collaborative Learning Theory incorporates some of the most effective aspects of popular learning theories:

-- (Social) Cognitive Learning Theory’s application through meaningful human interaction
+- (Social) Cognitive Learning Theory applies meaningful human interaction to learning

-- Constructivist Learning Theory’s focus on shared experiences over passive learning
+- Constructivist Learning Theory focuses on shared experiences over passive learning

-- Transformative learning’s goals of confronting preconceived notions through new challenges
+- Transformative learning confronts preconceived notions through new challenges

 - Lifelong learning’s democratized knowledge shared across job positions and generations